robotframework/HowToWriteGoodTestCases/HowToWriteGoodTestCases.rst

 Introduction
 ============

-- These are high-level guidelines for writing test cases.
-How to actually interact with the system under test is out of the scope of this document.
+- These are high-level guidelines for writing good test cases using Robot Framework.

+  - How to actually interact with the system under test is out of the scope of this document.

 - Most important guideline is keeping test cases as easy to understand as possible for people familiar with the domain.

+  - This typically also eases maintenance.

 - For more information about this subject, you may want to take a look at these great resources:

-  - `Dos and Don'ts`__ slides
+  - `Robot Framework Dos and Don'ts`__ slides that are based on this how-to.
-  - `Writing Maintainable Automated Acceptance Tests`__ article by Dale H. Emery
+  - `Writing Maintainable Automated Acceptance Tests`__ article by Dale Emery.
-  - `How to Structure a Scalable And Maintainable Acceptance Test Suite`__ blog post by Andreas Ebbert-Karroum
+  - `How to Structure a Scalable And Maintainable Acceptance Test Suite`__ blog post by Andreas Ebbert-Karroum.

 __ http://www.slideshare.net/pekkaklarck/robot-framework-dos-and-donts
 __ http://cwd.dhemery.com/2009/11/wmaat